Sunday, July 13, 2025

 You know you’re on the right track

-If just reading them elicits
+If just reading one elicits

 Nostalgia for the ethereal world